New York Islanders: Management issues (1995–2000)

 By the end of the 1994–95 season, Maloney was under considerable heat from the press and fan base for his handling of the team.
 Since taking over in 1992, the only noticeable attempt he made to upgrade the roster was the acquisition of Hextall.
 Near the end of the failed 1995 campaign, Maloney decided that the core of players he had left alone for three seasons needed to be revamped, leading to a rebuilding project.
-He traded Turgeon and Malakhov to the Montreal Canadiens for Kirk Muller and Mathieu Schneider, while Hogue was sent to Toronto for young goaltender Eric Fichaud.
+He traded Turgeon and Malakhov to the Montreal Canadiens for Kirk Muller and Mathieu Schneider, while Hogue was sent to Toronto for young goaltender Éric Fichaud.
 Additionally, Maloney allowed the team's leading scorer, Ferraro, to depart as an unrestricted free agent at the conclusion of the season.
 Fans' displeasure at Maloney for trading the popular Turgeon was magnified when Muller balked at joining a rebuilding team.
 He played 45 games for the Islanders before being sent to Toronto as well.

 Before the 1995–96 season, Maloney fired Henning and named Mike Milbury head coach.
 The same year, the Islanders' attempt at updating their look resulted in the unveiling of a new team logo of a slicker-clad fisherman holding a hockey stick.
 Islanders fans disliked it, and rival Rangers' fans mockingly called the Islanders "fishsticks"—mocking how the logo resembled the Gorton's Fisherman.
 The team reverted to a modified version of the old logo as soon as the league allowed them to do so.
 (In spite of this, the logo found renewed popularity as a throwback design in the late 2010s and early 2020s, enough so that the team would revive it as their third "Reverse Retro" jersey in 2022 and would use an adjusted version of the logo for their AHL team, the Bridgeport Islanders, beginning in 2024.)
 The year was a disappointment on the ice as well, as the Islanders finished in last place with a record of 22–50–10.
 During the season, team management fired Maloney, whom fans blamed for the team's downfall, and gave Milbury full control of hockey operations as both a coach and general manager.
 Milbury went on to resign as head coach during the following season and elevated assistant Rick Bowness to the position.
 After another unsuccessful season with little improvement, Milbury took over as coach again during the 1997–98 season.
 The team improved to fourth place in their division but again failed to make the playoffs.
 Milbury followed by once again stepping down as coach during the following season while retaining his job as general manager.